RasaHQ/medicare_locator/README.md

 ## 🏥 Introduction

-This is an open source starter pack for developers of how to automate full conversations in healthcare
+This is an open source starter pack for developers of how to automate full conversations in healthcare.

 It supports the following user goals: